Texas Democrats are in their fifth week of exile, and grappling with the toll of an endless summer on the run

 But it’s unclear how many others will stay away.
 Two of the original 57 lawmakers returned to the House floor over the weekend.

 It may be that Abbott succeeds in grinding them down, particularly as Democrats from conservative districts or in competitive House races start feeling the pressure.
-“He probably will,” Wu said.
+“He probably will,” Wu says.
 “If I was a betting man, I would say that, yeah, Abbott’s probably going to win.”

 At least when he does, it will make national headlines.
 Which is perhaps the only realistic victory the Democrats can hope for.